-As I entered the room, I knew why we had “over sized” tags on.
-The first person I encountered quickly put on his glasses as I approached, bent his head to peer intently at my tag – almost hitting my chin with the top of his head while he mumbled “Alan – so good to see you”!
-After that I took pity on people.
+As I entered the room, I knew why we had “oversized” tags on.
+The first person I encountered quickly put on his glasses as I approached, bent his head to peer intently at my tag – almost hitting my chin with the top of his head while he mumbled: “Alan – so good to see you”!
+After that, I took pity on people.
 If they looked at me with that “should I know you look” I stuck out my hand and announced in a firm voice “I used to be Alan Brylawski”.
 Wish the hell they had done the same for me – it was hard getting close enough to those SMALL to see who I was talking too.

 Good Lord!
 That old woman I was just talking to was one of the old girlfriends!
 What has happened to all these people?
-My wife reminded me later that I didn’t endear myself to some of my class mates when I complained rather loudly upon entering the room “Why are all these OLD people here?”
+My wife reminded me later that I didn’t endear myself to some of my classmates when I complained rather loudly upon entering the room “Why are all these OLD people here?”

-AND THEN – in came three guys I could hate for the rest of my life – in fact I fully intend to!!
+AND THEN – in came three guys I could hate for the rest of my life – in fact, I fully intend to!!
 Their names won’t mean anything to you but I shall name them out of pure arrogance.
 First, there was “Jimmy Schwab” – the ONLY thing that changed about him was his hair was now snow white!
 He still stood tall, erect, and handsome.
 He didn’t need a name tag!
-Everybody knew who he was the instant he came in the room!
+Everybody knew who he was the instant he came into the room!
 Then there was “Stanley Elman”, his forehead was a scouch higher than fifty years, but that was it!!
 Not a line on his face.
 The worst of all was “David Wise” – NOTHING HAD CHANGED!
 Shades of Dorian Gray!
 I wonder if he has HIS picture in the attic?
 Not only did he look like he just stepped out of our yearbook BUT he ACTED like it!
-I had trouble doing a waltz and there he was “jitterbugging”.
+I had trouble doing the waltz and there he was “jitterbugging”.

-Without a question you can understand that HE is the easiest to hate – right?
+Without a question, you can understand that HE is the easiest to hate – right?